 Cilantro lime vinaigrette is a fragrant and tangy dressing that's great on a salad but also makes a delicious sauce and marinade.

-A restaurant that me and my friends like to visit, makes the most delicious cilantro lime vinaigrette.
-It’s rich and silky and reminds me a little of a pesto sauce.
-So I thought I’d give it a try and attempt to create a similar yummy dressing.
+A restaurant that my friends and I like to visit, makes the most delicious cilantro lime vinaigrette.
+It's rich and silky and reminds me a little of a pesto sauce.
+So I thought I'd give it a try and attempt to create a similar yummy salad dressing.

 I love the beautiful green color of the final product.

 These are the ingredients I thought I could taste in the original.

 I only used one clove of garlic, but I'm sure that the original has more.
 And, if you are a garlic lover I suggest you add a least one more clove if not 2 or 3.

 In the end, I felt that this is a little more tart and not quite as thick as the restaurant dressing.